Selda-AI/selda-api/README.md

 }
 ```

-🚀 Go Further with Selda.ai
+Go further with Selda.ai

 Analyze businesses for free.
 When you're ready for full automation:
-✨  Run AI-powered campaigns
+Run AI-powered campaigns
-🤖  Automate outreach and follow-ups
+Automate outreach and follow-ups
-📈  Let Selda book meetings for you
+Let Selda book meetings for you
 → Start now at [Selda.ai](https://selda.ai)

 ---